fat/haunt/README.md

 The following convenience methods are made available on all haunt objects.
 You can call these at any time - though I recommend you only really use then in after methods.

-+ haunt.tag - tags an issue/pull-request
++ haunt.tag - (accepts a tagname) tags an issue/pull-request
 + haunt.close - closes an issue/pull-request
-+ haunt.assign - assigns an issue/pull-request
++ haunt.assign - (accepts a username) assigns an issue/pull-request
-+ haunt.comment - comments on an issue/pull-request
++ haunt.comment - (accepts a string) comments on an issue/pull-request
++ haunt.comment.failure - (accepts an array of failed tests) generic test failure message, which notifies a user what failed.
++ haunt.comment.warning - (accepts an array of failed tests) generic test warning message, which notifies a user what failed.

 ##### Examples